dreamerjackson/theWayToGolang/doc/golang[15]-slice.md

         r = walkexpr(r, init)
         n = r
     } else {
-        // n escapes; set up a call to makeslice.
-        // When len and cap can fit into int, use makeslice instead of
-        // makeslice64, which is faster and shorter on 32 bit platforms.

         if t.Elem().NotInHeap() {
             yyerror("%v is go:notinheap; heap allocation disallowed", t.Elem())
         }